Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-There there is no consumption going on, that's C. There is no investment going on, but there is massive growth of government going on.
+That's C. There is no investment going on, but there is massive growth of government going on.

-So there's all of this spending is doing nothing but propping up a bunch of Democrat Party union allies and governors in various states around the country for a little while.
+So all of this spending is doing nothing but propping up a bunch of Democrat Party union allies and governors in various states around the country for a little while.

 They can't do it forever.

-Chris Christie, we're gonna get to his speech, state of the state speech, one of the uh this guy, I hope he's got a great security detail because he told him what for.
+This guy, I hope he's got a great security detail because he told him what for.

-Uh his state is is on the verge of utter bankruptcy if he doesn't do some serious cost cutting and program cutting, and he announced that he's going to do it, and he's going to do it with executive order because he's working with the Democrat legislature.
+His state is on the verge of utter bankruptcy if he doesn't do some serious cost cutting and program cutting, and he announced that he's going to do it.

 But does that answer help you, or do you still have some lingering confusion?

-How can I explain it better?
+How could I explain it better?

-By that logic, theoretically, if the government spent money on producing things, say, even actually building infrastructure, then the government could cause recovery in the private sector.
+Well, Rush, so just to make sure I understand you, by that logic, theoretically, if the government spent money on producing things, say even actually building infrastructure, then the government could incentive, cause recovery in the private sector.

-But the facts are that in by the nature of government, government doesn't do that except in extraordinary circumstances like World War II.
+But the facts are that by the nature of government, government doesn't do that except in extraordinary circumstances like World War II.

 Exactly.